SplendidAlakey/Perfectly-Splendid/README.md

 <p align="center"><img src="https://github.com/SplendidAlakey/Perfectly-Splendid/blob/Perfectly-Splendid/images/screens/main_4.webp" width="360">
 <img src="https://github.com/SplendidAlakey/Perfectly-Splendid/blob/Perfectly-Splendid/images/screens/main_5.webp" width="360"></p>

+## ATTENTION!
+Unfortunately, due to the way CurseForge currently handles modpacks, I am no longer able to maintain the pack.
+Prior to recent changes, it was possible to include files from any modloader to the pack, but now it has to be tagged as specifically supported by the modloader in question.
+Since it would require me to go around over 200 mods and ask people to tag their mods as Quilt-supported, I'm simply no longer going to update the pack until this change is reversed.
+It's quite disheartening, as I had big plans for the future of the pack, but it's completely unrealistic for me to ask over 200 devs to tag their mods as Quilt-compatible.
+Thank you everyone, who decided to check out Perfectly Splendid!

 ## 🔨 Installing the modpack

 The pack is possible to install with any launcher, however, I can only fully support 3 methods: Vanilla Launcher; CurseForge app; Prism Launcher.